 The blending of the physiological and the psychological occurs during this decision process.
 Be armed and ready to use both systems when needed.
 In the end, it will come down to you, your thoughts and the habits that you created.

 When you are on a roll when it comes to building solid habits, you will see that a few days of letting yourself skip workouts can start a snowball effect, and you will have created a new habit of skipping workouts.
 Try to avoid this, as it is easier to get through the process with some momentum behind you.

 Here are clever ways to talk yourself into getting moving:

 It may take a few hours of caffeine drinks before you actually become productive.
 Plus, the guilt of missing a workout can mess with your head for a few hours -- though, personally, I find that this is good.
-It makes you NOT want to feel that way again in the future when it happens again.
+It makes you not want to feel that way when it happens again.
 Because it will happen again.

-The best way to create a performance cue is to remember a particular exciting achievement you accomplished like a fast mile pace, max bench press or 20 pull-ups accomplished.
+The best way to create a performance cue is to remember a particular exciting achievement, like a fast mile pace, max bench press or 20 pull-ups.
 Tie a word to that feeling of accomplishment and associate these feelings with that word from now on, and you may find that the mind is stronger than how you feel physically at any given time.

 Want to Learn More About Military Life?